microsoftgraph/group-membership-management/README.md

 2. IsSecurityGroupDryRunEnabled: This is a property that is set in the app configuration table.
 Setting this to true will run all Security Group syncs in dry run.
 3. IsGraphUpdaterDryRunEnabled: This is a property that is set in the app configuration table.
 Setting this to true will run all syncs in dry run.

-In order for the Function Apps `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-<SecurityGroup&GraphUpdater> to read the dry run values assigned above, we need to grant them access to the AppConfiguration.
+In order for the Function Apps SecurityGroup and GraphUpdater to read the dry run values assigned above, we need to grant them access to the AppConfiguration:

-    FunctionAppName: <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-<SecurityGroup>
+FunctionAppName: <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup

     1. . ./Set-AppConfigurationManagedIdentityRoles.ps1
     2. Set-AppConfigurationManagedIdentityRoles  -SolutionAbbreviation "<SolutionAbbreviation>" `